 Bamboo flooring offers a highly durable, eco-friendly and sustainable flooring option.
 Our floors come in a range of styles, colors and finishes that are manufactured with ultra low volatile organic compounds (VOCs) including formaldehyde.

 Cali Bamboo | Gala Manufacturing | Premium Green

-- Below grade – Because bamboo is more resistant moisture than other hardwood materials, it is a good flooring surface option for a basement or other below grade applications.
-Bamboo can be much more resistant to mold and mildew.
+- Below grade – Because it is more resistant to moisture than other hardwood materials, it is a good flooring surface option for a basement or other below grade applications.
+They can be much more resistant to mold and mildew.

-- Bathroom – Due to its exceptional resistance to mold and moisture, bamboo floors can also be used in bathrooms.
+- Bathroom – Due to its exceptional resistance to mold and moisture, they can also be used in bathrooms.

-- High traffic – Due to it’s incredible hardness, bamboo is a perfect flooring material for high traffic areas of a home from living spaces, kitchens and hallways.
+- High traffic – Due to it’s incredible hardness, it is a perfect flooring material for high traffic areas of a home from living spaces, kitchens and hallways.

 - Pet friendly – The hardness of bamboo can be just as strong, hard, and durable as the hardest of traditional red oak flooring, and some can even be much harder.

 - It’s Exotic – Due to the construction methods used, it can have a truly unique and exotic hardwood appearance.

 - Traditional – Certain types of bamboo flooring can have the near identical appearance of other hardwood floors.
 From pine to oak and maple to birch, it can take on many color or grain patterns as traditional wood flooring options.